crudwellstrawberryfayre/strawberryfayreweb/music.md

 ## Friday 7th July

-To kick-off the weekend [Dursley Male Voice Choir](#dursley-male-voice-choir) will be performing in the All Saints Church.
+To kick-off the weekend the award-winning [Dursley Male Voice Choir](#dursley-male-voice-choir) will be performing in the All Saints Church.
+Tickets cost £8 (£4 for children under 10yrs) and include a beverage.

-This costs blah blah blah
+Tickets to be bought in advance from Crudwell Post office or by [contacting us](/contact).

 ## Saturday 8th July